legion2809/legion2809/README.md

 - I'm a guy, who's learning software dev :computer: and web programming :globe_with_meridians: and likes playing videogames :video_game: :)
 - Mostly, I'm oriented on `C#` programming language, but also I'm interested in languages such as: `C/C++`, `Go`, `Lua`, `HTML/CSS/JS + PHP` and `Java`.

-## Languages and tools that I use to and want to use in the future:
+## Languages and tools that I use and looking forward to use in the future:

 ![Visual Studio 2022](https://img.shields.io/badge/Visual%20Studio%202022-A579DB?style=flat&logo=visualstudio&color=A579DB)
 ![Visual Studio Code](https://img.shields.io/badge/Visual%20Studio%20Code-0078D7?style=flat&logo=visualstudiocode&link=https%3A%2F%2Fcode.visualstudio.com)